koajs/ejs/README.md

 ### Locals

-pass gobal locals by `settings.locals`, locals can be functions to get dynamic values.
+pass gobal locals by `settings.locals`, locals can be functions to get dynamic values. locals also can be `generatorFunction` or `generator`, so you can do some async invoke in locals.

 ```
 var locals = {